llauren/node-eyefi/README.md

 whatever your server is going to be called.
 Yeah, i know.
 It is silly.

 Insert your Eye-Fi card into  the previously mentioned computer.
 On the Eye-Fi card, there should be installer files for the card.
+Install the Eye-fi software.
 You'll also need to create an account at Eye-fi.

-Remove the option to upload via the Eye-fi servers and check that you want Direct upload of the pictures.
+Click the cog wheel icon by the Eye-Fi Card thingy on the left.
+This'll open up the card's options.
+On the `**Networks** &raquo; Private networks` tab, add your wireless network information.
+On the `Direct Mode` tab, uncheck Direct Mode network.
+On the `Public Hotspots` tab, remove Connect to Hotspots (because this disables Relayed Transfers).

+On the `**Photos** &raquo; Computer` tab, enable Upload all photos.
+On the `Online` tab, disable share photos online.

+Save and close.

-Once you're that far, fetch the card's MAC address and upload code.
+Once you're that far, click the Eye-fi menu bar icon (close to the system clock) and write down the card's MAC address and upload code.
 You'll need it when configuring this app.

 Save and exit.
 Rename your computer back to its original name.